armory/documentation/_spinnaker/terraform_integration.md

 {:.no_toc}
 ### Under the hood

 At the core of the Terraform Integration is the Terraformer service.
-This service is reponsible for fetching your Terraform projects from source and executing various Terraform commands against them.
+This service fetches your Terraform projects from source and executes various Terraform commands against them.
 When a `terraform` stage starts, Orca submits the task to Terraformer and monitors it until completion.
 Once a task is submitted, Terraformer fetches your target project, runs `terraform init` to initialize the project, and then runs your desired `action` (`plan` or `apply`).
 If the task is successful, the stage gets marked successful as well.
-If the task fails, the stage gets marked as a failure and halts the pipeline.
+If the task fails, the stage gets marked as a failure, and the pipeline stops.

 {:.no_toc}
 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.